Will be closed due to Covid until further notice.

 For more information, please contact Fr.
 Lawrence: firstname.lastname@example.org

-Parents seeking baptism for their child are invited to call the parish office to arrange a phone or in-person meeting with the pastor.
+Parents seeking baptism for their child are invited to call the parish office to arrange for baptism preparation and schedule a date for this sacrament.
 Please note that two months’ notice is required for all baptisms.

 Coffee and snacks are provided for all who would like to join in the atrium after 9 a.m.
 Friday Mass.
 This is a time of fellowship for all.